AdvaniaSE/BicepTrainingLab/3. Creating resources in VSCode/lab.md

 Before moving on we should make sure your code is formatted in an easy readable and standardized way.
 Fortunately VSCode has built in tools for this as well.

-Simply open the Command palette, and search for `format document`, or click `Shift+Alt+F`
+Simply open the Command palette, and search for `format document`, or click `Shift+Alt+F`, (`macOS: Shift+Option+F`)

 ![The auto format doing its work](./images/autoFormatDocument.gif)

 ## Visualizer

 So far we created two resources: A parent, the storage account, and a child, the blob service.
 We can see the relationship between these using the VSCode visualizer.
-Open it by clicking the visualizer button in the top right corner of your VSCode template window, clicking `Ctrl+K -> v`, or opening the command palette and search for `bicep: visualizer`
+Open it by clicking the visualizer button in the top right corner of your VSCode template window, clicking `Ctrl+K -> V`, `macOS:Cmd+K -> V` or opening the command palette and search for `bicep: visualizer`

 ![the visualizer button](./images/visualizerButton.png)